 A single payment would require permanent mandatory federal appropriations, as is currently the case with PILT.
 However, proposed reforms would ensure that rural counties most dependent on county payments would maintain sustainable payment levels, even if future appropriations decline.
 The single payment could also be combined with a Natural Resources Trust to eliminate the need for permanent congressional assistance.

 The idea originally was proposed based on work with the Clearwater Basin Collaborative in Central Idaho.
 Headwaters Economics testified (PDF) before the U.S. Senate Energy and Natural Resources Committee on this topic and 2014 legislation from U.S. Senator Walsh drew on the same concept.

 Natural Resources Trust

 The U.S. federal government is conspicuous in having tremendous resource wealth but no permanent trust fund of any kind to manage these revenues.
 By comparison, trusts are utilized by nearly every U.S. state and other nations with significant natural resource wealth.
 For example, Alaska, Montana, North Dakota, Texas, and Wyoming all have significant trust funds, and Norway’s massive sovereign wealth fund is valued at more than $850 billion.

-Our research paper explains how such a Trust could work to provide permanent funding for county payments by using the proceeds of timber, recreation, mineral, and land use receipts to benefit states and counties adjacent to federal public lands.
+Our research paper and testimony before the United States Senate (2017) explain how such a Trust could work to provide permanent funding for county payments by using the proceeds of timber, recreation, mineral, and land use receipts to benefit states and counties adjacent to federal public lands.
 A Trust could provide permanent funding that would ensure stable and fair payments to counties and eliminate the need for congressional appropriations over time.

 White Paper: Eight Reform Ideas

 Our 2010 white paper considers ideas for the reform of county payments, explore the pros and cons of each, and evaluate whether each idea will provide stable and predictable compensation to counties, create job opportunities in line with today’s economy, and improve forest health:

 - Let SRS expire and return to commodity revenue sharing, where county payments are tied to timber harvest levels and other resource extraction on public lands.